In your current role, how often do you write code to complete your work objectives? | Percentage |

 Open source capability over time

-The proportion of respondents who reported having the capability to use R and Python, is shown alongside the proportion able to use SAS, SPSS or Stata, for the past four years of the survey.
+The proportion of respondents who report having the capability to use R and Python, is shown alongside the proportion who are able to use SAS, SPSS or Stata, for the past four years of the survey.

 Programming language type | Year | Know how to programme with these tools (percent) | Lower confidence limit (percent) | Upper confidence limit (percent) |